Welcome to the ASC

 The ASC offers skilled technicians that provide technical services for reproducible experimentation in small laboratory animals at UNC.

-The ASC provides outstanding technical services and a seamless approach in working with the IACUC, DCM, and other core facilities on campus whose labs utilize small laboratory animals in their research.
+The ASC provides outstanding technical services and a seamless approach in working with the IACUC, DCM, and other core facilities on campus for labs that utilize small laboratory animals in their research.

 We offer technical expertise with small laboratory animal models for reproducibility of research at UNC, and complete study management as well as individual services to fit your needs.